bvibber/mtpng/readme.md

 - mtpng @ 16 threads --  280 ms -- 8.6x
 ```

-macOS and Linux x86_64 perform about the same on the same machine, but libpng is much slower on macOS than on Linux.
-Don't know why, may be a gcc vs clang thing.
+macOS and Linux x86_64 perform about the same on the same machine, but libpng on macOS is built with clang, which seems to optimize libpng's filters worse than gcc does.
+This means we beat libpng on macOS but not on Linux, where it's usually built with gcc.

 Windows seems a little slower than Linux on the same machine, not quite sure why.
 The Linux build runs on Windows 10's WSL compatibility layer slightly slower than native Linux but faster than native Windows.

-32-bit builds are a bit slower still, but I don't have a native libpng comparison handy.
+32-bit builds are a bit slower still, but I don't have a Windows libpng comparison handy.

 # Todos